rosaguta/DIV-sound-doc/Writerside/topics/Learning Outcomes/4_CICD.md

 ```

-Normally I would write something that would build a docker image of the frontend based on the results of the tests but i am not able to write a docker image for the frontend.
-If i want to create a docker image for my frontend i would need to make a docker in docker image.
+Normally I would write something that would build a docker image of the frontend based on the results of the tests but I am not able to write a docker image for the frontend.
+If I want to create a docker image for my frontend I would need to make a docker in docker image.
+I am able to write a dockerfile that uses the current env file for the build

+how the testing is done is described in the [](2_Software_Quality.md)

 I do have a `dockerfile` that builds the frontend